 This morning was the very definition of a value buzz.
 I think I drank about half a light beer before I was buzzing again.
 Which means it took me about another 2 before I was closing in on full retard…at about 8:30 am.
 Thank god for the motherly instincts of Marvin, who ventured out of the campground and brought back breakfast burritos for the gang.
 Life saver.
 I was right as rain after our “campsite” neighbors came over and smoked me out.
 From our site we could hear Faith No More doing their sound check, which was pretty awesome but they kept playing “Midlife Crisis” right up to the climax and then stopping.
 At least we knew they would be playing it later.

 The first band I cared about today was Eagles of Death Metal.
 Even though I had seen them once before, it was only for a partial set (see Street Scene 9/20/08) and without Josh Homme behind the drum kit.
-Not that the music had crazy drum beats or that Homme was a great drummer, but I respect him immensely as a musician from Queens of the Stone Age and Them Crooked Vultures (essentially another QOTSA album with better backing musicians).
-They rocked and seemed like they truly enjoyed being there and playing these songs for everyone.
+Not that the music had crazy drum beats or that Homme was a virtuoso drummer, but I respect him immensely as a musician from Queens of the Stone Age and Them Crooked Vultures (essentially another QOTSA album with better backing musicians).
+They rocked and seemed like they truly enjoyed being there playing these songs for everyone.

 Next up I got to see Red Fang for the first time.
 All it took for me to like this band was hearing the song “Wires,” which Joe turned me on to.
 This band was exactly what I was looking for and I was hooked after that.
 Rock and Roll pure and simple.
 Generally I prefer to see bands at their own headlining shows because they can “stretch out” and play a longer set instead of 45 minutes to an hour.
 One thing I do like about these festivals besides the value of so many bands for one price at one time is that the stage setup is usually stark and devoid of crazy props which allows the focus to be on power of the music.
 Red Fang did not need much of a production and I cannot imagine that they would have had one even if I would have seen them at a small venue by themselves.